About Thomas Point Beach

 - Thomas Point’s Thomas Bay is also a Breeding Site for Horseshoe Crabs.
 These are one of the only known animals never to have changed since prehistoric times.

-- Thomas Bay was once used by the Indians for a Salting Bay.
+- Thomas Bay was once used by Indigenous peoples for a Salting Bay.
 Hundreds of arrow heads and old salting stones are buried on the property.

-- The Totem Pole at the entrance gate was carved by the Alaskan Indians at the New York World’s Fair in 1964 shortly after Alaska was recognized as a state.
+- The Totem Pole at the entrance gate was carved by the Indigenous Alaskans at the New York World’s Fair in 1964 shortly after Alaska was recognized as a state.
 It is made of one solid piece of Red Cedar and stands 35 feet tall.
 The pole received a face lift (of sorts) in 2011.

 - The four faced Westminster Chime Clock chimes every 1/4 hour, when the chimes are on.
 Very few of these clocks remain in the country.